Foods That Clean Dog Teeth: Carrots vs Kibble (The Truth)

 Dental Chews

 How they work: Longer chewing time creates repeated tooth contact.
-Some VOHC-approved products also contain ingredients that reduce plaque accumulation or slow tartar formation.
+Some products also contain ingredients that reduce plaque accumulation or slow tartar formation.
+VOHC-approved chews must show at least a 20% average reduction in plaque or tartar across two independent clinical trials to earn the seal.

 Actual effect: Moderate when used consistently.
 Clinical studies show measurable reductions in plaque and tartar with some dental chews, especially when dogs chew them daily and thoroughly.